amita-shukla/blog-1/README.md

 - Basic setup
     - Prerequisites: learn about ReactJS and GatsbyJS.
     - Recommended: Use `nvm` to switch between Node versions.
 This project is confirmed to work with v12.16.3.
+This version is added to .nvmrc file as well.
     - Fork and `npm install`.
     - Install gatsby cli with `npm install -g gatsby-cli`
     - Run in development mode with `gatsby develop`.
 First run will take several minutes, but subsequent runs will be faster.